 If you've ever assembled a picture frame, you know the difficulties of creating seamless miters and a flat glue-up.
 Sometimes numerous clamps and an extra set of hands don't seem to be enough.
 WOOD magazine reader Dennis Parrot of Greenfield, Massachusetts, solved that problem with this adjustable frame jig.

-Cut the base, braces, and corner clamps, as dimensioned at right.
+Cut the base, braces, and corner clamps, as dimensioned in drawing.
 Our jig measures 27x32", but you can increase your dimensions for larger frames.
 The three braces across the bottom keep the base flat when applying clamping pressure later.

 To use the jig, place a corner clamp at each corner of the frame being clamped.
 Waxed paper beneath the frame corners prevents the glued joints from adhering to the base.
-Wrap a 1"-wide band clamp around the corner clamps and tighten, as shown in the photo at right.
+Wrap a 1"-wide band clamp around the corner clamps and tighten, as shown in the photo.